angular/quickstart/README.md

 ### End-to-end (E2E) Tests

-**BEFORE RUNNING THE FIRST TEST** you must update the Selenium webdriver.
-Run `npm run webdriver:update`.

-E2E tests are usually at the project root, above the `app` folder.
+E2E tests are in the `e2e` directory, side by side with the `app` folder.
-Their filenames must end in `e2e-spec.js`.
+Their filenames must end in `.e2e-spec.ts`.

-E2E tests must be written in JavaScript (the author has not figured out how to write them in TS yet).

-Look for the example `e2e-spec.ts` in the root folder.
+Look for the example `e2e/app.e2e-spec.ts`.
-Add more `e2e-spec.js` files as you wish (although one usually suffices for small projects); we configured protractor to find them.
+Add more `.e2e-spec.js` files as you wish (although one usually suffices for small projects);
+we configured protractor to find them.

 Thereafter, run them with `npm run e2e`.